18 May,2017 By Jagabond

-Iceland has a poor nightlife but beautiful landscapes, so why not go when you can maximize the daylight?
-In June, there are 22 hours of daylight, and two hours of dim light…so you can photograph an amazing waterfall without a flash at three in the morning.
+Iceland has poor nightlife but beautiful landscapes, so why not go when you can maximize the day?
+In June there are 22 hours of daylight and two hours of dim light.
+You can photograph an amazing waterfall without a flash at three in the morning!
 For the best adventure, rent a camper and drive all 900 miles of the ring road.
 A camper with beds and kitchen facilities saves you huge money on lodging and food, and Iceland has campsites everywhere to take a break and recharge your electronics.

 Welcome to the busiest European travel month.
 Seas of people traverse across the continent, so focus on a less visited city.
 One of the biggest mysteries is why Lisbon isn’t more popular.
-I spent five days there, but this easily could’ve been fifteen days.
-Enjoy the laid back culture and soak in some Fado music, to hear the emotional soundtrack of this beautiful city.
+I spent five days there, but this easily could’ve been two weeks.
+Enjoy the laid back culture and soak in some Fado music to hear the emotional soundtrack of this beautiful city.